elbruno/2510-DevIntersection-demos/Readme.md

 ## 🧩 What’s in this repo?

-This repository contains the lightweight assets used during the **DevIntersection 2025** session:
+This repository contains the lightweight assets used during the **DevIntersection 2025** sessions:

 - 🎤 **Slides & session flow:** from Copilot to .NET AI integration and deployment
 - 💻 **Starter code & snippets:** samples demonstrated live